TRAN-Gia-Quoc-Bao/Course-Robust-Control-of-Mechatronic-Systems/Project 2. Robust lateral control of autonomous vehicles/README.md

-# Exercises for Robust Control of Mechatronic Systems
+# Project: Robust lateral control of autonomous vehicles
-The exercises for my Robust Control of Mechatronic Systems course were given in two group projects (three students per group).

-The first one is "Embedded control of an electric steering wheel" which was finished.
-The questions are in French, but the report is in English.

-The second one is "Robust lateral control of autonomous vehicles" which is still ongoing.
-The questions are in English.
+This project is still ongoing.
+The questions (in English) are here..

 The codes and report will come soon.